magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-7.md

 <!--- MC-40510-->

-*  The Vimeo Simple API has been replaced with Vimeo [oEmbed](https://developer.vimeo.com/api/oembed) API.
+*  The Vimeo Simple API has been replaced with the Vimeo [oEmbed](https://developer.vimeo.com/api/oembed) API.
 This corrects a problem merchants experienced trying to add Vimeo videos to a product page.
 Previously, Magento displayed a 404 error.
 [GitHub-31753](https://github.com/magento/magento2/issues/31753)

-### System requirements

-Our technology stack is built on PHP and MySQL.
-For more information, see [System Requirements]({{site.baseurl}}/system-requirements.html).

 ### Installation and upgrade instructions